Want to ship greener? Skip the LTL terminals with carbon neutral FlockDirect

 - Climate control: Because freight is often stored at terminals as it’s reorganized and rerouted, the facility needs to stay at optimal levels of temperature and humidity.
 When shipping certain consumer packaged goods, that need becomes even more crucial—especially when refrigeration is required.
 On average, non-refrigerated warehouses use up 13,400 Btu of natural gas per square foot per year, much of which is related to HVAC systems.
 Naturally, refrigerated terminals (or sections thereof) require even more energy output to maintain the optimal temperature for fresh goods, averaging an annual consumption of 9,200 Btu and 24.9 kWh per square foot.

 - Staff: Handling and maintaining all of that freight requires a team of people—all of whom need their own means of transportation in order to get to and from their jobs.
-Commuting hours for workers add up to yet another layer of emissions output associated with the terminal system.
+Commuting hours for workers add up to yet another layer of greenhouse gas emissions output associated with the terminal system.
 (That said, in rural areas you’ll sometimes find what are called “dark” terminals that aren’t continuously staffed, but rather are run by the drivers themselves.)

-But outside of the energy costs coming from the terminals themselves, emissions stem from freight transportation.
-Pickup and delivery routes to and from LTL terminals account for 59% of the fuel LTL carriers use That’s over half of a truck’s fuel!
-When you ship FlockDirect, you completely eliminate that mileage.
+But outside of the energy costs coming from the terminals themselves, a large amount of carbon dioxide equivalent (CO2e) emissions stem from freight transportation.
+Pickup and delivery routes to and from LTL terminals account for 59% of the fuel LTL carriers use.
+That’s over half of a truck’s fuel!
+When freight moves in a shared truckload, we completely eliminate that unnecessary mileage by skipping over inefficient pickup and delivery routes.

 Sometimes, even optimized shared truckloads go out of route for one reason or another (bad weather, a road obstruction, an unforeseen emergency, etc.).
 On average, around 20% of shared truckloads travel out of the way.
 But even factoring this percentage back in, a shared truckload still results in 40% less fuel consumption than standard LTL service.

 And lastly, because we ship your items directly via TL service, the risk of damage drops to below 0.01%.
 This leads to fewer remanufacturing costs and less consumption of natural resources that you’d use to remake your goods.